genesiscommunitysuccess/docs/docs/02_database/05_database-interface/03_rxdb.md

 ### getAllAsList

-This operation is similar to the one above, but will return a `List<E?>`.
+This operation is similar to the one above, but will return a `List<DbRecord?>`.
 The results are returned in the order they were requested and will be `null` if no record was found.
 The result list is guaranteed to be the same count as the input.

 #### Overloads